Health Care

 Introduction

-The healthcare sector in the United States has seen advanced improvements in the last few decades especially after the advent of many new technologies.
-Consequently, the life of the American citizens has improved significantly.
-However, all communities of the country do not have equal success to the medical facilities due to well-documented disparities between different ethnic populations.
-The African Americans reportedly are the most affected citizens of the United States with many social, economic, and environmental disadvantages.
+The healthcare sector in the United States has seen advanced improvements in the last few decades, especially after the advent of many new technologies.
+Consequently, the lives of American citizens have improved significantly.
+However, not all communities in the country have equal access to medical facilities due to well-documented disparities between different ethnic populations.
+African Americans reportedly are the most affected citizens of the United States, with many social, economic, and environmental disadvantages.

 Current Health Status

 Carratala & Maxwell (2020) have described the health status of different ethnic populations in the United States.
-According to them, with regards to health insurance, 10.6% of African Americans are uninsured as compared to the 5.9% of whites.
-Similarly, as reporting the statistics from the “Centers for Disease Control and Prevention”, non-Hispanic whites have relatively higher rates of health coverages in comparison to African Americans.
+According to them, with regard to health insurance, 10.6% of African Americans are uninsured as compared to 5.9% of whites.
+Similarly, according to the statistics by the “Centers for Disease Control and Prevention”, non-Hispanic whites have relatively higher rates of health coverage in comparison to African Americans.
 Moreover, according to the “U.S. Department of Health and Human Services Office of Minority Health”, more than 80% of African American women are overweight relative to 8.3% of non-Hispanic whites.
-In 2018, about more African Americans were reportedly suffering from mental health diseases as compared to non-Hispanics while only 8.7% of them were able to receive the treatment (Carratala & Maxwell, 2020).
+In 2018, about more African Americans were reportedly suffering from mental health diseases as compared to non-Hispanics, while only 8.7% of them were able to receive the treatment (Carratala & Maxwell, 2020).
 African Americans also have the highest mortality rate as compared to all other ethnic and racial groups.
 These statistics describe the overall poor health conditions of African Americans.

 Poverty is strongly related to many other social and health problems as well and has a direct influence on schooling, housing and clothing.
-African Americans are reportedly the poorest ethnic group in the United States with a low household income.
-Resultantly, there are more prone to develop chronic diseases like obesity, diabetes, low birth weight, heart problems and cancer etc. The physical environmental conditions such as the weather, air quality, topography and vegetation also have a significant influence on the health of people.
+African Americans are reportedly the poorest ethnic group in the United States, with a low household income.
+As a result, they are more prone to develop chronic diseases like obesity, diabetes, low birth weight, heart problems, cancer, etc. Physical environmental conditions such as weather, air quality, topography, and vegetation also have a significant influence on people’s health.
 Unfortunately, most African Americans live in poor-quality areas with more pollution.

-They also have limited access to supermarkets and pharmacies which further worsen their health situations.
-The unavailability of clean and healthy foods has a lasting impact on the overall health of African American community in the country.
-In addition to having very limited supermarkets, these areas often rank very higher in the air pollution index.
-Such locations have many toxic elements in the air, soil and water which collectively leads to the long-term negative impact.
+They also have limited access to supermarkets and pharmacies, worsening their health.
+The unavailability of clean and healthy foods has a lasting impact on the overall health of the African American community in the country.
+In addition to having very limited supermarkets, these areas often rank very high in the air pollution index.
+Such locations have many toxic elements in the air, soil and water, which collectively lead to long-term negative impacts.
 Moreover, although ACA has extended its coverage plan, many African Americans still cannot avail of it due to its higher cost.
-Therefore, TAYLOR (2019) highlighted that despite coverage gains, many African Americans are still facing many health care challenges making it very difficult to address the health care needs of Americans comprehensively.
+Therefore, TAYLOR (2019) highlighted that despite coverage gains, many African Americans are still facing many healthcare challenges, making it very difficult to address the healthcare needs of Americans comprehensively.

 Health Promotion

-Considering the overall situation of the health care sector for African Americans, it can be assessed that health promotion is required on all three levels of disease prevention i.e., primary, secondary and tertiary.
+Considering the overall situation of the healthcare sector for African Americans, it can be assessed that health promotion is required on all three levels of disease prevention, i.e., primary, secondary and tertiary.
 However, primary promotion is much needed because it can help prevent the most common diseases among them and ultimately improve their health status.
-In this regard, the primary focus should be made on the different factors that lead to their poor health conditions such as poverty, limited access to healthcare facilities and housing challenges etc. By creating an action plan to improve their social and economic situations and at least make them comparable with the other ethnic groups can effectively lead to their improved health status as well.
+In this regard, the primary focus should be made on the different factors that lead to their poor health conditions, such as poverty, limited access to healthcare facilities, housing challenges, etc. Creating an action plan to improve their social and economic situations and at least make them comparable with the other ethnic groups can effectively lead to their improved health status as well.

 The government policies and the regulations of the related institutions can also play an important role in this regard.
-These policies have a direct influence on creating a safe and collaborative environment for all the citizens by promoting and controlling safe health care practices and products.
+These policies have a direct influence on creating a safe and collaborative environment for all citizens by promoting and controlling safe healthcare practices and products.
 As mentioned by Noonan et al. (2016), this goal of Health People has been set many times in the past but has not been achieved successfully.
-Resultantly the greatest health disparity exists between African Americans and other ethnic groups.
-Therefore, serious actions need to be taken on all levels to ensure the provision of a safe and healthy environment for African Americans where any kind of factors whether economic, social or environmental do not affect their health.
+Resultantly, the greatest health disparity exists between African Americans and other ethnic groups.
+Therefore, serious actions need to be taken on all levels to ensure the provision of a safe and healthy environment for African Americans where any kind of factors, whether economic, social or environmental, do not affect their health.

-In this regard, enhanced collaboration between all institutions and the healthcare sector is also needed to prevent as well as treat the diseases.
-The judicial and incarceration systems can further play a leading role by implementing certain principles to eliminate the barriers in the provision of equal health care facilities to all citizens alike.
-Furthermore, with regards to treating the already prominent diseases in the African Americans as stated above, the most advanced practices must be used by the healthcare sector.
+In this regard, enhanced collaboration between all institutions and the healthcare sector is also needed to prevent and treat diseases.
+The judicial and incarceration systems can further play a leading role by implementing certain principles to eliminate the barriers to the provision of equal healthcare facilities to all citizens alike.
+Furthermore, with regard to treating the already prominent diseases among African Americans, as stated above, the most advanced practices must be used by the healthcare sector.
 Considering the cultural beliefs of the community to devise treatment strategies is also an effective way.
-Spruill et al. (2015) described that African Americans believe in self-management and spiritual treatments, incorporating these factors while communicating with them can improve health outcomes.
+Spruill et al. (2015) described that African Americans believe in self-management and spiritual treatments; incorporating these factors while communicating with them can improve health outcomes.
 This can also lead to improved patient-provider communication to build a trusting relationship.

 Conclusion